Headshot Lighting: 3 Setups That Make You Look Pro

 Best for: Magazine covers, actors needing comp cards, anyone who wants a specific creative vision executed by a human expert.
 Also check our corporate team headshots guide if you need photos for the whole office.

 Upload a few selfies, generate dozens of professional variations in minutes.
 Each generation applies studio-quality lighting automatically.
-LensCherry's Pro plan gives you 200 credits/month, enough for hundreds of headshots across different styles.
+LensCherry starts free with 3 credits, and credit packs from $4.99 give you as many headshots as you need across different styles.

 The quality gap between AI and traditional photography has narrowed dramatically.
 For LinkedIn, company websites, social profiles, and most professional contexts, AI headshots are genuinely indistinguishable from studio photos to the average viewer.